Four Generations Under One Roof

 Four Generations Under One Roof (四世同堂; Sì Shì Tóng Táng) is a 1944 novel by Lao She describing the life of the Chinese people during the Japanese occupation.
 The novel is divided into three parts：Bewilderment (惶惑), Ignominy (偷生), and Famine (饥荒).
 An abridged translation by Ida Pruitt, The Yellow Storm, was published in 1951.

-The novel was first published in unabridged form in 1982.
-In 2016, about 100,000 words of the original English-language manuscript of Famine were recovered.
+Part one and part two of the novel were published in China during the mid-1940s; all three parts of the novel were first published in unabridged form in 1982.
+In 2016, about 100,000 words of the original manuscript of the English-language translation of Famine were recovered.

 Development

 Publication of Four Generations Under One Roof began in 1944, after Lao She began the novel in 1941 about the Second Sino-Japanese War.
 After shelving it for a time, he came up with a framework from his wife's experiences and began to write the novel in Chongqing.
 Writing lasted for four years, between the end of the war and the author's invitation to lecture abroad.
 In 1948, Lao She finished the million-word novel in the United States.

 With Pearl S. Buck's help, Lao She completed the final part of Four Generations Under One Roof (Famine) in his rented apartment in New York at the end of June 1948.
 American publishers decided to publish it in English.
 Lao She agreed, and he and Ida Pruitt worked on the translation.
 Lao She sent Pearl S. Buck the first 10 translated chapters; Buck approved, and he and Pruitt finished the translation.
 The abridged, 100-chapter English translation was published as The Yellow Storm in 1951.
 Four Generations Under a Roof was published that year in Japan and became a best-seller.

 Lao She gave the manuscript of Famine to Zhou Erfu (周而复), chief editor of Shanghai Literature Magazine, after returning to China.
 "Famine" was serialized in Literary magazine in 1950, but the magazine ceased publication at chapter 87.
 The manuscript of the last 13 chapters was also destroyed during the Cultural Revolution.
 After the revolution, Lao She's son Shu Yi （舒乙）found that the English version of Four Generations Under One Roof had been mailed to Lao She by the American publisher.
 To supply the missing parts of the Chinese version, the People's Literature Publishing House published a translation of the last 13 chapters of the English version of Four Generations Under One Roof in 1983.
 In September 2017, the novel was published for the first time in its full form by the Oriental Publishing Center.